-If the amount refunded to your BankMobile refund preference for the overpayment does not match up with the amount the U.S. Department of Veteran Affairs is collecting from you, please contact the U.S. Department of Veteran Affairs at (888) 442-4551 to determine the cause.
-Once you have spoken with the U.S. Department of Veteran Affairs, please notify us at VAFinance@liberty.edu if there is anything we can do to resolve the situation.
+If the amount refunded to your BankMobile refund preference for the overpayment does not match up with the amount the U.S. Department of Veterans Affairs is collecting from you, please contact the U.S. Department of Veterans Affairs at (888) 442-4551 to determine the cause.
+Once you have spoken with the U.S. Department of Veterans Affairs, please notify us at VAFinance@liberty.edu if there is anything we can do to resolve the situation.

 An FN is an unofficial withdrawal due to non-attendance.
 In order to receive an FN, the student must have logged into the class and not attended for 21 consecutive days.
 An online student attends by logging into their class on Blackboard and submitting assignments.

 When a student receives a grade of FN, it must be reported to the U.S. Department of Veterans Affairs as a punitive grade.
 A punitive grade is a grade assigned for pursuit of a course which is used in determining the student's overall progress toward completion of the school's requirements for graduation.
 Since drops and withdrawals do not contribute towards the GPA, the U.S. Department of Veterans Affairs will not, under most circumstances, pay for a course in which a grade of FN is received.
 The withdrawal date will be reported to the U.S. Department of Veterans Affairs as the last date of documented attendance in the course.
 For more information about payments for grades of FN, please contact the U.S. Department of Veterans Affairs, as it is ultimately their policy on how they pay.